-The best bronzers for pale skin to add flattering warmth for a natural-looking glow
+The 9 best bronzers for pale skin to add flattering warmth without a hint of orange

-Our beauty editor reviews the very best bronzers for pale skin, for a sunkissed glow without orange tones
+Our beauty team reviews the very best bronzers for pale skin, for a natural-looking sunkissed glow

-Collage of three of the best bronzers for pale skin featured in this guide from (left to right) Iconic London, Jones Road and Lumene, set against a warm beige background
+Collage of four of the best bronzers for pale skin featured in this guide from (left to right) ICONIC London, NARS, Makeup by Mario and VIEVE, set against a pastel ombre-effect background

-Bronzer is one of those transformative makeup products that adds flattering warmth to the complexion as well as adding dimension by sculpting the face somewhat.
-But the best bronzer for pale skin, specifically, has to strike the delicate balance of adding warmth without looking orange on a paler complexion.
-Not the most straightforward of tasks but, thankfully, our experienced beauty team has tested so many over the years that they know which ones will and won't work on lighter skin tones.
+Bronzer is one of those transformative products that adds flattering warmth and dimension by sculpting the face somewhat.
+But the best bronzer for pale skin, specifically, has to strike the delicate balance of warm but not orange on a paler complexion.
+Not as common on the market as you'd hope – but thankfully, our experienced beauty team has tested so many over the years that they know which ones do and don't work on paler skin.

-The aim of the best bronzers is to make your skin look sunkissed, but if you are naturally pale this poses a couple of problems.
-Firstly, it’s likely that your skin doesn’t tan naturally and even if it does, pale skin is happiest in the shade.
-As such, you probably don’t have a golden version of yourself to refer back to and replicate with makeup.
-Team this with the fact that old-school bronzers historically left pale skin orange and/or muddy-looking, and we wouldn’t judge you for giving the category a wide birth.
+The aim of the best bronzers is to make your skin look sunkissed, but if you are naturally pale there are a couple of issues here.
+Firstly, it’s likely that your skin wouldn't tan much – if at all – naturally.
+Then theres the fact that old-school bronzers historically left pale skin orange and/or muddy-looking.
+In other words, we wouldn’t judge you for giving the category a wide birth.

-The good news is that today's bronzers are not only softer in texture and finish but available in lighter shades, too.
+The good news is that today's bronzers aren't just softer in texture and finish but are available in a much wider spectrum of shades, too.
 “A good bronzer will light up the face in a natural way,” advises pro makeup artist Kelly Cornwell.
 “Make sure it’s only one or two shades darker than your skin tone.
 Match your best foundation to the shade of your skin, then use the bronzer to add a little warmth.
-Always check the shade of your bronzer on the neck.
-If you can see a very dark stripe, then it’s not for you.”
+Always check the shade of your bronzer on the neck; if you can see a very dark stripe, then it’s not for you.”

-The best bronzers for pale skin, reviewed by our beauty editor
+The best bronzers for pale skin, reviewed by beauty editors

 How we tested the best bronzer for fair skin